gpedic/ex_q/README.md

 ## Halting Execution Early

-Functions can return `{:halt, value}` to stop execution early with a success state.
-This is useful for conditional processing where early termination is a valid outcome.
+Sometimes you don’t need the remaining steps once a certain condition is met.
+Q allows functions to return `{:halt, value}` to end the pipeline successfully:

 ```elixir
     defmodule ExpensiveProcessor do